tjhickey724/compiler_design/notes/ast/miniC.md

 Here is an example of [a miniC program to print a table of fibonacci numbers](../../code/progs/fibs.c).
 The first two lines are the header and are always the same for every miniC program, it allows us to do some formatted printing of integer values.

+Observe:
+* we only have if/else statements, not plain if's
+* ever function has a return which must be the last statement in the body
+* there is no true and false literals, we have to use (0<0) or (0<1) or some other expression that returns a true or false
+* there are no input functions, so you have to change the program to get a different result
 ```
 #include <stdio.h>
 void print(int n){printf("%10d\n",n);}